NB (4 November 2020) — we have suspended the 50+ drop-in program at the Curve Garden. This is temporary, until the end of lockdown 2.

 There is an overwhelming need for older people to get out of their flats, feel safe, and share the experience with others.
-That need is greater than the demand for digital support, but we will try to offer some form of digital help if we can.
+That need is greater than the demand for digital support, but we do offer basic digital help when possible.

 HelpSpace is our online meeting room that we set up mainly to provide help for people who have a problem they are able to describe.
 It’s open most of the time.